 On September 4, 2019, Dr. Daniel Vitt and Immunic AG entered into an amendment to the Service Agreement (as amended, the "Amended Vitt Agreement"), dated September 29, 2016.
 Pursuant to the Amended Vitt Agreement, Dr. Vitt will continue to serve on the management board of Immunic AG until August 31, 2021.
-Dr. Vitt will receive an annual salary of EUR 300,000, to be paid in 12 monthly installments, and a yearly bonus of EUR 100,000 upon achievement of certain targets.
+Dr. Vitt will receive an annual salary of EUR 360,000, to be paid in 12 monthly installments, and an annual bonus of 33% of his annual base salary upon achievement of certain targets.